sunxizi16/DGA/README.md

 - [Citation](#citation)

 # Overview
 Distributed genetic algorithm (DGA) is a MATLAB script that contains all the required functions to search an optimal/sub-optimal unipolar binary code sequence offering the largest possible coding gain, here called genetic-optimised code (GO-code).
 In this script, a set of input parameters is adjustable, among them the energy enhancement factor `F_E` can be modified to search the GO-code with arbitrary length.
-Parameters setting of DGA are fixed (see Section Parameters) and efficient in the search of optimal GO-code thanks to the robustness of DGA.
+Parameters setting of DGA are fixed (see Section Input Parameters) and efficient in the search of optimal GO-code thanks to the robustness of DGA.
 Additionally, in the demo, we provide a decaying trend to code sequence envelop to simulate the EDFA gain saturation.
 In practical systems, this decaying trend is determined by the specifications of EDFA and can be estimated by the measured coding sequence.

 # System Requirements